Sahara: Haratins

+The Haratin speak Maghrebi Arabic dialects and Berber languages.
+They are believed to largely descend from native ancient black populations that inhabited the Sahara.

+Historically, it was commonly believed that the Haratins were entirely descended from Sub-Saharan slaves, but they also are descendants from groups native to southern Morocco and the northern Sahara.
+French academic André Adam attributed their origin mostly to inhabitants of the Sahara.

 Tichitt culture

 In 4000 BCE, the start of sophisticated social structure (e.g., trade of cattle as valued assets) developed among herders amid the Pastoral Period of the Sahara.
 Saharan pastoral culture (e.g., fields of tumuli, lustrous stone rings, axes) was intricate.
 By 1800 BCE, Saharan pastoral culture expanded throughout the Saharan and Sahelian regions.
 The initial stages of sophisticated social structure among Saharan herders served as the segue for the development of sophisticated hierarchies found in African settlements, such as Dhar Tichitt.
 After migrating from the Central Sahara, proto-Mande peoples established their civilization in the Tichitt region of the Western Sahara.
 The Tichitt Tradition of eastern Mauritania dates from 2200 BCE to 200 BCE.
 Tichitt culture, at Dhar Néma, Dhar Tagant, Dhar Tichitt, and Dhar Walata, included a four-tiered hierarchal social structure, farming of cereals, metallurgy, numerous funerary tombs, and a rock art tradition.
 At Dhar Tichitt and Dhar Walata, pearl millet may have also been independently tamed amid the Neolithic.
 Dhar Tichitt, which includes Dakhlet el Atrouss, may have served as the primary regional center for the multi-tiered hierarchical social structure of the Tichitt Tradition, and the Malian Lakes Region, which includes Tondidarou, may have served as a second regional center of the Tichitt Tradition.
 The urban Tichitt Tradition may have been the earliest large-scale, complexly organized society in West Africa, and an early civilization of the Sahara, which may have served as the segue for state formation in West Africa.